Skip to main content

 Important Notes

-- Your information may reappear if FreeBackgroundCheck obtains new data
+• Your information may reappear if FreeBackgroundCheck ingests new public records (address changes, court filings, property transactions)

 Frequently Asked Questions